junxit/us-congress-bills-111/bill.md

 - **(1)** recognizes the 49th anniversary of the first day of integrated schools in New Orleans, Louisiana;
 - **(2)** remembers Judge J. Skelly Wright for his advocacy, support, and lifelong commitment to promoting civil rights, fairness, and equality;
-- **(3)** commends Ruby Bridges for her bravery and courage 49 years ago, and for her lifetime commitment to raising awareness of diversity through improved educational opportunities for all children;
+- **(3)** commends Ruby Bridges for her bravery and courage 49 years ago, and for her lifetime commitment to raising awareness of diversity through improved educational opportunities for all children; and
-- **(4)** supports policies and efforts to—
-  - **(A)** close the achievement gap in the schools of our Nation;
-  - **(B)** improve the high school graduation rate for all students;
-  - **(C)** strengthen the ability of all students to attend and complete post-secondary education; and
-  - **(D)** promote the benefits of school integration throughout the educational careers of students; and
-- **(5)** congratulates all the individuals who have dedicated their lives to the field of education and to promoting equal opportunities for all students regardless of the backgrounds of the students.
+- **(4)** supports policies and efforts to promote equal opportunities for all students regardless of their backgrounds.